Lobachevsky (song)

+At 115 seconds in, the song briefly quotes Hungarian Rhapsody No. 2 by Franz Liszt.

 The song was first performed as part of The Physical Revue, a 1951–1952 musical revue by Lehrer and a few other professors.
 It is track 6 on Songs by Tom Lehrer, which was re-released as part of Songs & More Songs by Tom Lehrer and The Remains of Tom Lehrer.
 In this early version, Ingrid Bergman is named to star in the role of "the Hypotenuse" in The Eternal Triangle, a film purportedly based on the narrator's book.
 It was recorded again for Revisited (Tom Lehrer album), with Brigitte Bardot as the Hypotenuse.
 A third recording is included in Tom Lehrer Discovers Australia (And Vice Versa), a live album recorded in Australia, featuring Marilyn Monroe as the Hypotenuse.
 A fourth recording was made in 1966 when Songs by Tom Lehrer was reissued in stereo, with Doris Day playing the Hypotenuse.

+In 1957, while working for the National Security Agency, Lehrer coauthored a paper in which he snuck in the song's line "Analytic and Algebraic Topology of Locally Euclidean Metrizations of Infinitely Differentiable Riemannian Manifolds" into the reference section as an uncited and unpublished paper by Lobachevsky.

 The song is frequently quoted, especially in works about plagiarism.
 Writing about it in Billboard, Jim Bessman calls the song "dazzlingly inventive in its shameless promotion of plagiarism", calling out in particular a sequence in which Lehrer strings together rhymes from the names of ten Russian [sic] cities.

 Mathematician Jordan Ellenberg has called it "surely the greatest comic musical number of all time about mathematical publishing".